B-1 Visitor Visa & Visa Waiver

 The B-1 visa or Visa Waiver is appropriate for a clinical or research elective within Hopkins because individuals will receive no US dollars during the course of the elective, and will be responsible for their own travel and room and board.
 Individuals who are accepted to participate in the program are expected to resume their university studies after the elective period at Johns Hopkins University.

 The OIS provides this letter to be used to assist in procuring a visa.
-The letter is only valid if accompanied by written confirmation of acceptance and admission to the Visiting Medicine Student Program from Mary E. Foy, Associate Dean & Registrar.
+The letter is only valid if accompanied by written confirmation of acceptance and admission to the Visiting Medicine Student Program from the School of Medicine Registrar.
 [Confirmation is in the form of an e-mail.]